Cyprus Road Trip

 Belgrade to Cyprus Flight

-We should probably count how many flights we have taken during our 5050 travel project but we have not done that yet.
+We should probably count the number of flights we have taken during our 5050 travel project, but we have not done that yet.

-Maybe it is the thought of the carbon footprint we have left on the planet that keeps us from doing so.
-Some flights are forgettable and some will forever stick with you.
+Maybe the thought of our carbon footprint on the planet keeps us from doing so.
+Some flights are forgettable, and some will forever stick with you.

 Our Cyprus rental car.
 A VW Golf from Sixt.
 Almost a clone of our car at home.
 Only the steering wheel is on the right-hand side.